kalinrow/geckoclient/README.md

 # History

+### v0.5.4
+* Fix bug that water care mode could not be set
+* Fix error describing setting of water care mode in README.md

 ### v0.5.3
 * Forced decimal separator to point
 * Added a check, if facade is ready.
 Log the error and exit gracefully.